sputt/supercontest/ADMIN.md

 python manage.py commit_lines --season <XXXX> --week <X>
 ```

+Open the app in a browser to verify if it worked.
+This is already important
+because all of the main tabs will run `update_results()`, which commits
+scores, current winners (coverers), and resultant points for each pick.
+You
+technically don't have to, because there is a 99.99% chance that at least
+one user will open the app at one point during the whole week, but might
+as well be safe.

-Then backup the database, to lock in the scores and results of last week.
+Then backup the database, to lock in everything since last week.
 Run this on your laptop.
 It will automatically create a unique filename with timestamp.
 ```bash
 make backup-remote-db-to-local